 These are a visual plan of where an individual sees themselves over a set timescale.
 They explore where they are now (present) and where they want to be (the future).
-Finally, the necessary steps to get from present self to future self are then formulated.
+Finally, the necessary steps to get from the present self to the future self is formulated.

 One of the most important goals of coaching is achieving personal growth.
 A successful coaching relationship sees to it that the coachee overcomes challenges, moulding the individual and improving their physical, emotional, and mental well-being.

-One of the most important items that the coach offers the coachee is giving them a different view on things, widening an individual’s aperture and re-discovering themselves or their organisation through different angles.
-Being able to visualise different view points open possibilities for change and improvement.
+One of the most important items that the coach offers the coachee is giving them a different view on things, widening an individual’s perspective and re-discovering themselves or their organisation through different angles.
+Being able to visualise different viewpoints open possibilities for change and improvement.

 A powerful question has the ability to challenge a coachee’s beliefs and goals.
-These open-ended questions requests insights, prompting new discoveries and bringing clarity to the individual’s vision.
+These open-ended questions request insights, prompting new discoveries and bringing clarity to the individual’s vision.

-Reframing is providing a different perspective to a situation.
-A coach assesses a situation from a different standpoint situation to give coachees a different interpretation on the information available.
+Reframing is providing a different perspective on a situation.
+A coach assesses a situation from a different standpoint to give coachees a different interpretation on the information available.
 A coach will help a coachee re-frame information to understand it better it and explore alternatives.

 A tool that helps determine how an individual reacts when confronted with conflict.